 ReferencesThe HLA-A*3101 allele does not appear to be a clinically relevant predictor of lamotrigine-induced adverse events as a genome-wide association study (GWAS) failed to find an association between the allele and lamotrigine-induced cADRs (OR=0.756, p=0.698).8

-What do the data say about HLA polymorphisms and phenytoin-induced SJS/TEN?
+What does the data say about HLA polymorphisms and phenytoin-induced SJS/TEN?

 The HLA-B*1502 allele has been implicated in phenytoin-induced SJS/TEN.
 A meta-analysis by Li et al. (n=46 cases, n=246 phenytoin-tolerant controls) found a significantly increased risk of phenytoin-induced SJS/TEN in HLA-B*1502 subjects (Table 1, OR=5.65, p< 0.00001).9 The FDA-approved package insert warns against the use of phenytoin in HLA-B*1502 positive patients.10